A Beginner's Guide To NAD+

 How safe is NAD+ supplementation?

-NAD+ supplementation, using products like the Vivere NAD+ Vi-Pen, is generally considered safe for most people when taken as directed.
+NAD+ supplementation, using products like the Vivere NAD+ Pen, is generally considered safe for most people when taken as directed.
 NAD+ injections are well-tolerated, with few mild side effects such as nausea, headaches, or digestive upset, which are rare and usually temporary.
 It’s important to consult with a professional healthcare provider before starting a NAD supplement, especially if you have existing health conditions or are taking other medications.
 Pregnant or breastfeeding individuals should also seek professional medical advice before use.

-Final Thoughts from Yusra
+Nutritionist's Corner: Final Thoughts

-NAD+ is a crucial coenzyme that supports essential biological functions, including energy production, DNA repair and metabolism.
+"NAD+ is a crucial coenzyme that supports essential biological functions, including energy production, DNA repair and metabolism.
 As we age, NAD+ levels naturally decline, which can lead to a variety of age-related health issues such as fatigue, cognitive decline and metabolic disorders.
-By understanding the factors that influence NAD+ levels such as diet, exercise and lifestyle choices it's possible to support healthy NAD+ levels and potentially slow the ageing process.
-Maintaining adequate levels can help promote overall health and well-being.
-As with any supplement, it's important to consult a healthcare provider before starting NAD+ supplementation to ensure safety and suitability for individual needs.

-Vivere helps you take control of your health with personalised insights from state-of-the-art gut microbiome testing, nutritional guidance, science-backed supplements and expert support.
+Vivere helps you take control of your health with personalised insights to optimise your microbiome from our state-of-the-art gut test, expert-led nutritional guidance, science-backed supplements, including our NAD+ injection (made with 99.7% pure NAD+) and expert support.
 Sign up today and start living better, for longer.

 Further Reading